01 of 07

 Day 1: Afternoon

 Head out to the Marina neighborhood for a walk along Crissy Field where you'll be treated to views of San Francisco Bay, Alcatraz, and, of course, the Golden Gate Bridge (that is, if Karl the Fog hasn't already rolled in for the day).
 It’s about a two-and-a-half mile flat trek from the Marina Green out to Fort Point the Gold Rush-era fortress beneath the bridge that also made an appearance in Alfred Hitchcock's 1958 thriller Vertigo.
 Once you’re through exploring, return to Fort Mason (just east of the Marina Green) for a bit of light imbibing at The Interval, one of TripSavvy's Best Bars for 2018.
 Part bar, café, and museum, this space plays with your perceptions and serves up some killer cocktails and ice cream sandwiches.Continue to 4 of 7 below.

 Day 1: Evening

 Once you've eaten to your stomach's content, top your evening with a night-cap.
 North Beach is full of good bars, like the beer-savvy Church Key, and 15 Romolo, with 20+ years of keeping conversations lively with quality sangria and cocktails.
-Finish off your night with a trek up the stairs of Telegraph Hill to bask in Coit Tower's illuminated beauty (the tower itself is closed at night, but surrounding Pioneer Park offers exquisite city views, including those of the Bay Lights on the Bay Bridge, which simply light up the night).Continue to 5 of 7 below.
+Finish off your night with a trek up the stairs of Telegraph Hill to bask in the illuminated beauty of iconic Coit Tower (the tower itself is closed at night, but surrounding Pioneer Park offers exquisite city views, including those of the Bay Lights on the Bay Bridge, which simply illuminate the sky).Continue to 5 of 7 below.

 05 of 07